Ophiuchus: Incentivizing Tool-augmented "Think with Images" for Joint Medical Segmentation, Understanding and Reasoning: Methods

 \textbf{Data Collection and QA Generation.} Our data collection follows three core principles: (1) diverse tasks and imaging distributions; (2) scenarios where tool use yields measurable accuracy gains; and (3) comprehensive fine-grained annotations.
 Consequently, we leverage datasets from BiomedParseData~\citep{zhao2024biomedparse}, which comprises $3.4$ million triples of image, segmentation mask, and semantic label, encompass $82$ major biomedical object types across $9$ imaging modalities.
 We also include the Malenia dataset~\citep{jiang2024unleashing}, which provides 1,514 image-mask-report triplets with fine-grained descriptions of disease attributes across 12 lesion categories.
 To ensure that the tool invocations are genuinely necessary for resolving the vision-language queries, we prompt Gemini-2.5-pro~\citep{comanici2025gemini} to generate a QA pair conditioned on the image, mask, and the mask's descriptions, yielding a fine-grained question that necessitates localizing the specified mask region.
 We further eliminate data that cannot be properly verified, such as questions with incorrect answers.
 The prompts for VQA generation and verification are provided in Appendix \ref{VQA Prompt}.

 \textbf{Reasoning Trajectory Generation and Data Selection.} We leverage GPT-5~\citep{gpt5chat} to generate reasoning paths following our reasoning paradigm described in Section~\ref{sec3.1}.
-During generation, whenever GPT-5 issues a tool call, we provide the corresponding GT for that invocation.
-The generated paths are subsequently filtered based on format checking and answer correctness.
+During generation, whenever GPT-5 issues a tool call, we provide the corresponding GT outputs for that invocation.
+The generated reasoning paths are subsequently filtered based on format checking and answer correctness.
 Our data selection strategy encompasses two key steps: (1) We select instances where GPT-5 produces incorrect answers in single-turn interactions but achieves correct results when using tool invocation for fine-grained region inspection, highlighting scenarios where tool use is most beneficial.
 (2) We also include a small subset of questions that GPT-5 answers correctly without tools, aiming at teaching the model to adaptively employ tools only when necessary.
 Through systematic curation, we obtain $64$k VQA samples spanning multiple task types and modalities.
 To ensure reliability, these samples are further cross-validated against human annotations.
 We split the data into $30$k for $\mathcal{D}_{cold}$, $30$k for $\mathcal{D}_{rl}$, and $4$k for in-domain testing $\mathcal{D}_{test}$.
 Further details are provided in Appendix~\ref{Dataset Details}.
+The prompts for reasoning trajectory generation and verification are provided in Appendix \ref{VQA Prompt}.